nickescasmith/tsl/README.md

 needed for the boards so I hacked out the html code and added code to output the data in the form I needed.

+This verison is meant for a specific use for my guild website.
+Although you are welcome to use it I suggest that you look at the original first as I'd hope to one day merge anything useful from here into that.

+TODO: Find URL to quote for original version

 ## Usage
 1. Install the addon as normal
 2. Bring up the tradeskill window for the skill you want to list